Kernel Creation

 <dependency org="com.mycompany" name="myapp" rev="0.1.0" conf="systemapp-vd->application"/>

-The provided Application is installed in the Virtual Device only, refer to the Application Linking page to install Applications on the Kernel.
+The provided Application is installed in the Virtual Device only, refer to the Application Linking page to install Applications on the target device.

 Kernel Application Configuration with SDK 5